urcent/Javascript-jQuery-Bookmarker-Site/README.md

 # Javascript-jQuery-Mastery
-This is a Website bookmaker website that demonstrate that i understand the fundamental of creating an app using jQuery and Javascript
+This is a Website Bookmaker app that demonstrate that i understand the fundamental of creating an app using jQuery and Javascript.